Warfarin and Dong Quai: Can You Take Them Together?

 What should you do?

-Stop the herb and contact your anticoagulation clinic the same day if you notice any bleeding warning sign: a nosebleed lasting more than 10 minutes, bleeding gums when brushing, pink or red urine, black or tarry stools, coffee-ground vomiting, large new bruises, severe headache, sudden weakness or numbness, or any change in vision.
-Bleeding inside the brain or gut is the worst-case scenario and time matters.
+Stop the herb and contact your anticoagulation clinic the same day if you notice any bleeding warning sign: a nosebleed that will not stop, bleeding gums when brushing, pink or red urine, black or tarry stools, coffee-ground vomiting, large new bruises, a severe headache, sudden weakness or numbness, or any change in vision.
+Bleeding into the brain or gut is the worst case and time matters.
+Before any elective surgery, dental procedure, or biopsy, tell the team about every supplement you take, including dong quai, and follow their instructions on when to stop.

 Which specific products are affected?